Post No. 11, What I want in an EV.

 I want it quiet.
 My sister’s Toyota Camry hybrid is ridiculous with the road noise.

 If it were on a skateboard frame, you could attach a variety of roll cages and bodies to one frame.
-Access batteries through the top of the floor; keep individual batteries small and light enough to lift in and out without back injury, and plug them in to a central bus-bar.
+Access batteries through trapdoors in the top of the floor, the bottom layer of which is watertight and joined watertight to the body: no one ever need drown again because they drove into a pond.
+Keep individual batteries small and light enough to lift in and out without back injury, and plug them into a central bus bar.
 If 60 or 80 miles range is enough for an around-town delivery van, sell it with one or two batteries.
 Sell a customer who wants to travel in it 10 or 12, or rent extra batteries for travel.

-A tailgate extends the cargo bed, and is all the camp kitchen I need.
-A lift gate over that is a roof, if I’m cooking in a drizzle.
-Close lift gate and stand on the tailgate to reach the very sturdy roof rack I need, over the 5-foot ceiling.
-Cover roof, hood, and one side with photocells, and it might pick up enough charge sitting in the sun all week for the minimal running around town I do, or for your short commute, if you gotta commute.
-Yeah, it would look funny.
+A tailgate would extend the cargo bed, and is all the camp kitchen I need, though a Nomex curtain between interior and kitchen would be nice.
+A lift gate over that would be a roof, if I’m cooking in a drizzle.
+Close the lift gate and stand on the tailgate to reach the very sturdy roof rack I need, over the 5-foot ceiling; much more useful than swinging doors.
+Cover roof, hood, and at least one side with photocells, and the van might pick up enough charge sitting in the sun all week for the minimal running around town I do, or for your short commute, if you gotta commute.
+Yeah, it might look funny.
 I don't care.

 I’d like it built of carbon-free steel, being developed right now by Boston Metal, and carbon-free aluminum, being developed by Alcoa, Rio Tinto, and Canada.
 Unfortunately those aren’t on line yet, and I might be too old to enjoy the thing by the time they are.
 Get busy, Guyz!